 Mountain Gorillas in Uganda are found in Bwindi Forest and Mgahinga Park and they can be tracked on every day of the year depending on your travel time and availability of the gorilla trekking permits.
 Bwindi Impenetrable National Park has four sectors that can be tracked and they include:

-- Rushegura Family – 15 Individuals with 1 Silverback
+- Rushegura Family – 19 Individuals with 1 Silverback, headed by Kabukonjo

-- Habinyanja Family – 16 Individuals with 1 silverback
+- Habinyanja Family – 17 Individuals with 2 silverbacks, headed by Makara

 Nkuringo is in the southern part of Bwindi has now 3 Gorilla groups including